1955 All-Ireland Senior Football Championship final: Pre-match

 While Dublin were considered favourite to win, many media reports tipped eventual victors Kerry.
 Among those publications to tip Kerry in their previews were the Sunday Independent, Cork Examiner and local news sheet The Kerryman.
 The Irish Independent and The Irish Press also suggested the likelihood of Kerry win was strong.
 John D. Hickey, in the Irish Independent, referenced Kerry's "rather peculiar state of thing", their expectation of victory, "they do believe and not without some reason that they are a law unto themselves when it comes to an All-Ireland final".

 On the night before the game, five members of the Dublin team went for a walk on the pier at Howth.

 By 11:00 am on the morning of the game, with four hours still remaining, no sideline seats were available.
 The gates of Croke Park closed to the public twenty minutes before the minor final got underway.
 However, the gates were broken down and the official attendance rendered obsolete as many more people poured into the stadium.
 On the morning of the game, the Dublin team gathered in Barry's Hotel to dine on scrambled leg.
 Yet the Dublin team were depleted: Norman Allen was ruled out of the game with appendicitis, Marcus Wilson had an injured legg, "Jim" McGuinness was also not fully fit and Heffernan had injured his ankle during a training session on the previous Tuesday.
 Heffernan heard of an Australian rugby doctor who happened to be in Clontarf and decided to experiment by asking him to inject him.

 Match

+This year's final was played on 25 September.